 Research and innovation

-Innovation is an important part of working life as pathologists and scientists look for ways in which services can be delivered more effectively and efficiently for the benefit of patients.
-A lot of innovative practice is not formally recognised, except by local clinicians and patients, but is no less valuable than work that receives national recognition.
+Innovation is an important part of working life for pathologists and scientists, as they look for ways to deliver services more effectively and efficiently for the benefit of patients.
+A lot of innovative practice is not formally recognised – except by local clinicians and patients – but is no less valuable than work that receives national recognition.

-The Research Committee coordinates various aspects of research.
-The College’s academic and research strategy provides a framework within which we can capture the wide range of research activities undertaken by trainees and Fellows and, along with links on this page, describes the opportunities at undergraduate and postgraduate levels for engagement in research.
+- The College’s academic and research strategy – Our strategy provides a framework within which we can capture the wide range of research activities undertaken by trainees and Fellows, and describes the opportunities at undergraduate and postgraduate levels for engagement in research.